 Elena PĂCURAR PhD is Lecturer at the Department of Foreign Languages for Specific Purposes, Faculty of Letters, Babeș-Bolyai University of Cluj, Romania, where she teaches practical courses of English for Specific Purposes to undergraduate students and courses in Irish fiction to MA students.
 She has published a series of scientific articles on ESP and EFL teaching and learning, as well as on Irish modernism (specifically James Joyce's fiction).
 She is a member of the editorial board for the peer-reviewed academic journal Studia Universitatis Babeș-Bolyai Philologia and of the Centre for the Study of the Modern Anglophone Novel.

-Petronia Popa Petrar is a lecturer with the English Department of the Babeş-Bolyai University.
-Her research interests include literary theory, twentieth century and contemporary fiction, posthumanism and literary ethics.
-She has published papers on the modernist, postmodernist and contemporary novel, and she has edited several collections of essays.
+Petronia PETRAR is a lecturer with the English Department of the Babeş-Bolyai University of Cluj-Napoca, Romania.
+Her research interests include twentieth century and contemporary fiction, the Scottish novel, and narrative ethics.
+She has published papers on the modernist, postmodernist and the contemporary novel, and she has edited several collections of essays, including a special issue of the journal American, British and Canadian Studies on “World and Nation: Tropes of Representation in Contemporary Scottish Writing.”
+She is the director of the Centre for the Study of the Modern Anglophone Novel, affiliated with her home university.
 She is the author of Spatial Representations in Contemporary British Fiction (2012), and, with Carmen-Veronica Borbély, of Our Heteromorphic Future: Encoding the Posthuman in Contemporary British Fiction (2014).
-Email address: email@example.com.